refinedev/refine/documentation/docs/api-reference/antd/hooks/table/useTable.md

 ### How can I handle client side sorting?

-First, you need to set `sorters.mode: "off"`
+First, you need to set `sorters.mode: "off"`.

 ```tsx
 const { tableProps } = useTable({